buildpacks/rfcs/text/0000-bom-in-layer-metadata.md

   - name is REQUIRED.
   - metadata MAY contain additional data describing the dependency.

-The buildpack SHOULD NOT add bom to a layer content metadata file describing the contents that are not contributed by the same layer. `BOM` entries that are not related to a specific layer should go in the buildpack level `BOM` entries in `launch.toml` or `build.toml`.
+The buildpack SHOULD NOT add bom to a layer content metadata file describing the contents that are not contributed by the same layer. `BOM` entries that describe contribution to the application directory should go in the buildpack-level `BOM` entries in `launch.toml` or `build.toml`.

 # How it Works
 [how-it-works]: #how-it-works